TogaraCode/React-concepts-in-30-seconds/Component-Life-Cycle.md

 ### Every component has a life cycle that is divided into three phases.

-### 1.The first is the creation phase, called Mounting.
+### 1.The first is the creation phase called Mounting.

 ### 2.The second phase is called Updating.